Small Boats. Big Science.

 Our organization has been empowered not only by what staff learns on the water, and from commercial fishermen who make their living on the sea, but also in meeting rooms with scientists.

-With a changing climate, and changing seas, it’s essential to raise our level of awareness and our literacy when it comes to our threatened ecosystem because what makes Cape Cod special is the quality of our environment and our relationship to it.
+With changing oceanographic conditions and shifting populations, it’s essential to raise our level of awareness and our literacy when it comes to the ocean because what makes Cape Cod special is the quality of our marine environment and our relationship to it.

 The policy issues we work on, as well as the regulations commercial fishermen work under, are profoundly shaped by the health of our oceans.
 Fishermen often help power the scientific research that happens off our shore, the results of which helps sustain their businesses.